 I was mildly skeptical because I’ve handled a number of Quakers and usually they were nippy.

 I stayed positive.

-We brought a 32-inch wide A&E elegant cage from the front porch, rolling it into the kitchen so Catherine could begin cleaning it.
+We brought in a nice A&E elegant cage we had on hand, rolling it into the kitchen so Catherine could begin cleaning it.